His outstanding skills and presence in the courtroom have made him one of the most highly respected trial lawyers in

-- Rich was selected as the 2016 Best Lawyers in America “Lawyer of the Year” for Personal Injury Litigation – Plaintiffs in the San Francisco area.
+- Rich was recently selected as the 2019 Best Lawyers in America “Lawyer of the Year” for Personal Injury Litigation – Plaintiffs in the San Francisco area.
 Only a single lawyer in each practice area and designated metropolitan area is honored as the “Lawyer of the Year”.
 This was the second time he was so recognized, having first received the honor in 2016.

 - In 2011, he was selected as the Trial Lawyer of the Year by the San Francisco Trial Lawyers Association.
 It was his second nomination for this prestigious award.

-- For the past seven years, Rich has been recognized as one of the “Top 100” lawyers in Northern California, as evaluated by Super Lawyers.
+- For the past eight years, Rich has been recognized as one of the “Top 100” lawyers in Northern California, as evaluated by Super Lawyers.

 - He is “AV” peer review rated by Martindale-Hubbell.
 Rich has been included in the national publication The Best Lawyers in America for the past eleven years and has been a Super Lawyer in Northern California for every year the designation has existed.

 - For the past two years, he has been selected as one of the top 500 lawyers in America by Lawdragon.